-My disappoint in this book is quite hard to admit.
+My disappointment in this book is quite hard to admit.
 Song of Achilles is centered around Greek mythology and the Trojan War which I absolutely adore considering I plan on studying Classics.

 I’ve never read any “fan fiction” sort of novels based on Achilles and the Greeks and as someone who’s been a mythology fan for a long time, I figured that I had to give it ago.
 Let me just say that this is the last time that I get book recommendations from pretty Tumblr edits.